-In 2022 Modern Money Lab and Torrens University will launch a world first suite of Graduate programs in Modern Monetary Theory and Ecological Economics.
+Modern Money Lab and Torrens University have launched a world first suite of Graduate programs in Modern Monetary Theory and Ecological Economics.

 Graduate Studies in the Economics of Sustainability

-In September 2022, Modern Money Lab and Torrens University will collaborate to launch a unique contribution to global economics education.
+Launched in September 2022, Modern Money Lab and Torrens University have joined forces to offer a unique contribution to global economics education.

-The University will offer a suite of on-line postgraduate courses in economics and sustainability, based on Modern Monetary Theory and ecological economics, designed by Modern Money Lab.
+Torrens University Australia is now accepting applications for a suite of online postgraduate courses in economics and sustainability, based on Modern Monetary Theory and ecological economics, designed by Modern Money Lab.

 As Australia’s fastest growing university, Torrens University Australia brings a careers-focused and global perspective to Australian higher education.
 With over 20,000 students from 118+ countries, Torrens University boasts a credible industry-immersive difference for its students and strong research output.
 Offering high-quality, undergraduate, graduate and specialised degree programs in a wide range of academic disciplines, Torrens University proudly delivers programs at campuses in Sydney, Adelaide, Melbourne, Brisbane, Auckland, China and online.